demoxie/payment-service/README.md

 For detailed API documentation, please refer to the [HTML Documentation](api_documentation.html).
 It includes the following information:
 ## Note
 a.
-Before anything, create a file called `.env` in the root directory of the project and past the data sent to you via email.
+Before anything, create a file called `.env` in the root directory of the project and paste the data sent to you via email.
 Then proceed to other instructions.

 1. Swagger Page URL: `https://localhost:8200/swagger-ui.html`
 2. Swagger Docs URL: `https://localhost:8200/v2/api-docs`